currawong-project/picadae/README.md

 The Currawong Picadae is a portable piano player unit inspired by [PlayerPiano II](https://logosfoundation.org/instrum_gwr/playerpiano.html) as created by [Gotfried-Willem Raes](https://en.wikipedia.org/wiki/Godfried-Willem_Raes) of the [Logos Foundation](https://www.logosfoundation.org/).
-This project was a collaboration between [Currawong Project](https://curawongproject.org) and Bill Bowen and Chico McMurtrie of [Amorphic Robot Works](https://amorphicrobotworks.org/).
+This project was a [Currawong Project](https://curawongproject.org) collaboration with Bill Bowen and Chico McMurtrie of [Amorphic Robot Works](https://amorphicrobotworks.org/).